egorkapot/python_innowise/README.md

     -  queries - class that creates dictionary of queries that extract the data from database
  -  .flake8 - configuration for flake8
  -  .gitignore
- -  .pre-commit-config.yml  - file with configuration for pre-commit
+ -  .pre-commit-config.yaml  - file with configuration for pre-commit
  -  main.py - main file that runs all processes
  -  precommit_requirements.txt  - requirements for pre-commit
  -  requirements.txt  - file that contains versions for modules

 ## Requirements

 1. Python 3.10.6
 2. PostgreSQL 15.1

+## Installation

+Use ```pip install -r requirements.txt``` to install packages.
+If you are going to import your credentials by **.envrc** you need to download [direnv](https://direnv.net/docs/installation.html).
+Do not fortget to run ```direnv allow``` in your terminal

+## Running the files using pre-commit

+If you want to continue the development you can use **.pre-commit-config.yaml** to check and refactor your code.
+To do this just simply run ```pre-commit run --all-files --show-diff-on-failure``` in terminal